-The Northern Ireland Medical and Dental Training Agency (NIMDTA) is an Arm’s Length Body sponsored by the Department of Health, Social Services and Public Safety (DHSSPS) to train medical and dental professionals for Northern Ireland.
+The Northern Ireland Medical and Dental Training Agency (NIMDTA) is an Arm’s Length Body sponsored by the Department of Health (DOH) to train medical and dental professionals for Northern Ireland.
 NIMDTA seeks to serve the government, public and patients of Northern Ireland by listening to local needs and having the agility to respond to regional requirements.

 NIMDTA commissions, promotes and oversees postgraduate medical and dental education and training throughout Northern Ireland.
 Its role is to attract and appoint individuals of the highest calibre to recognised training posts and programmes to ensure the provision of a very competent medical and dental workforce with the essential skills to meet the changing needs of the population and health and social care in Northern Ireland.

 NIMDTA organises and delivers the recruitment, selection and allocation of doctors and dentists to foundation, core and specialty training programmes and rigorously assesses the performance of trainees through annual review and appraisal.
+NIMDTA manages the quality of postgraduate medical and dental education in HSC Trusts and in general medical and dental practices through learning and development agreements, the receipt of reports, regular meetings, trainee surveys and inspection visits.
 It works in close partnership with local education providers to ensure that the training and supervision of trainees support the delivery of high quality safe patient care.

 NIMDTA is accountable to the General Medical Council (GMC) for ensuring that the standards set by the GMC for medical training, educational structures and processes are achieved.
 The Postgraduate Medical Dean, as the ‘Responsible Officer’ for doctors in training, has a statutory role in making recommendations to the GMC to support the revalidation of trainees.
 Revalidation is the process by which the GMC confirms that doctors are up to date and fit to practice.
 NIMDTA also works to the standards in the COPDEND framework for the quality development of postgraduate Dental training in the UK.